dmchale/wp-generate-passphrase/README.md

 2. Optionally, you may use the Settings page to adjust the default behavior of how the passphrases are generated. (once supported)
 ## History
 1. Initial version of the plugin simply overrides the results of `wp_generate_password()` with a 4-word passphrase built using a static dictionary of available words.
+2. Version 1.1 added the ability for site admins to define their own word list, which would supplement the default list.
 ## Credits
 Authored by Dave McHale
 ## License